Skip to main content

 Dealing with a long illness or life-threatening illness can increase your risk.
 This includes having a heart attack, stroke or cancer.

-Head injuries are also often a cause of clinical depression.
-A severe head injury can trigger mood swings and emotional problems.
+Head injuries can also be a cause of clinical depression.
+A severe head injury can trigger mood swings and emotional difficulties.

 An underactive thyroid can cause physical changes in your body.
 You can have extreme tiredness and lose interest in sex.
 This can lead to clinical depression.